Find a Part Now

 Dodge Rampage

-The Dodge Rampage was a subcompact unibody coupe utility based on Chrysler's L platform and manufactured from 1982 to 1984.
-First released as a 1982 model, the Rampage was later joined for 1983 by its rebadged variant, the Plymouth Scamp.
+The Dodge Rampage was a subcompact unibody coupe utility based on Chrysler's L platform and manufactured and marketed for model years 1982-1984.
+Plymouth marketed a rebadged variant for model year 1983, as the Scamp.

 Description